RoboticAgents/project2-bebop/README.md

 ## Project Demonstration

-At the beginning of the lab session on Thursday, October 13th, each team will be given an opportunity to demonstrate their project.
+At the project due date, each team will be given an opportunity to demonstrate their project.
 When the lab session starts, teams will be given a few minutes to set up their demonstrations and get them running.
 Then, class members will participate in an interactive demonstration session, where everyone will be able to view each demonstration.

 ## Assignment Assessment